mathieucaroff/metravision/README.md

 To get a more robust presentation of git basics, you might want to read the page [Learn git in Y minutes](https://learnxinyminutes.com/docs/git/).
 The below command presentations are copy-pasted from that page.
-This page will likely be harder to understand than the above linked page.
+Though shorter, this page will likely be harder to understand than the above linked page.

 ### Récapitulatif des commandes